 4. Enhanced Speed to Market – Because of the complete lack of hardware installation, businesses can get their Contact Center Software up and operational in a very small time frame.
 Therefore, the complete contact center can get operational in a very short span of time.
 This, in turn, helps organizations in achieving their goals by taking advantage of the cloud infrastructure and cloud computing systems.

 5. Competitive Cost – The cloud-based contact centers offer a pay-as-you-use option, meaning you only get billed for what you use.
 Also, if you consider the digital aspect of the mechanism, businesses will be able to save a high amount in the name of installation costs.

 The answer is yes.

 To understand the benefits, let us consider some of these facts below

 1. Call Charges – This is a recurring cost that is not significant for low call volumes but starts spiraling out with higher call volumes.
 For on-premise contact centers with SIP trunk termination, telcos provide unlimited calls for a monthly rental, which is a huge saving over a 3-year period.
 However, if the business opts for a cloud contact center every call is charged by the service provider.

 2. Customization – The workflow of businesses differs even if they are from the same sector.
 What it means is that there is always a need of custom workflow.
 Mostly in a multi-tenant cloud contact center the room for customization is limited.
 This is where an on-premise or a private cloud contact center has a big advantage.

-3. Data protection – This is debatable as data is equally secured in an on-premise contact center as well as cloud contact center.
+3. Data protection – This is debatable as data is equally secured in an on-premise Contact Center Solution as well as cloud contact center.
 But, organisations do feel more comfortable if it is in their premise or their own data center.